trrapp12-ironyard/Why-won-t-my-footer-go-down-to-the-bottom-/README.md

 [logo]: https://github.com/trrapp12-ironyard/Why-won-t-my-footer-go-down-to-the-bottom-/blob/master/before.png

+*for some reason GitHub is not pointing to the right photo even though I have the right address.
+Until this is resolved you can find the picture in this repo entitled "before.png" or follow this url: <a href="https://github.com/trrapp12-ironyard/Why-won-t-my-footer-go-down-to-the-bottom-/blob/master/before.png></a>

 That big grey box shouldn't be there.
 That's supposed to be a little tiny footer at the bottom of the page.